Will the U.S. and Canada leave Mexico behind?

 America and Canada dropped their first hints that they could strike a new trade deal without Mexico.
+And Mexico suggested that it's not interested in any deal that puts it at a disadvantage.

 President Trump's press secretary, Sean Spicer, emphasized Trump will seek out "bilateral" trade agreements -- meaning just between two countries.